rust-stuco/lectures/week5/errors_traits.md

 fn some_function<T: Display + Clone, U: Clone + Debug>(t: &T, u: &U) -> i32;
 ```

-This can be cumbersome to write, so we have `where` clauses!
+* This can be cumbersome to write...

+---

+# `where` Clauses

+We can use `where` clauses to improve ergonomics!

 ```rust
 fn some_function<T, U>(t: &T, u: &U) -> i32